 Magdala continued as a much-reduced Jewish village during Roman and Byzantine times, and in more recent centuries as an Arab village until 1948.
 Mark Twain visited it in 1867, calling it “thoroughly ugly, and cramped, squalid, uncomfortable, and filthy”.

 In the 4th century a church was built on the reputed site of Mary Magdalene’s house.
 Destroyed in the 7th century, it was rebuilt by Crusaders in the 12th century but was converted into a stable when the Crusaders were expelled from the Holy Land.

 Port and city uncovered

-Beginning in the 1960s, archaeological work discovered Magdala’s ancient port and its city grid, with paved streets, water canals, a marketplace, villas and mosaics — one depicting a sailing boat.
+Beginning in the 1960s, Franciscan archaeologists discovered Magdala’s ancient port and a city grid, with paved streets, water canals, a marketplace, villas and mosaics — one depicting a sailing boat.

 Buried in the mud covering a thermal bath complex were ceramic crockery, perfume jars, jewellery, hairbrushes and combs, and bronze applicators for make-up.

-More archaeological remains were uncovered in 2009 during preparations for a hotel and visitor centre being built by the Legion of Christ, a Catholic congregation which manages the Notre Dame Centre in Jerusalem.
+More archaeological remains were uncovered in 2009 on an adjacent property newly acquired by the Legion of Christ to establish a hotel, institute for women and retreat centre.
+The Legion, a Catholic congregation, manages the Notre Dame Center in Jerusalem.

-In one building, excavators found a stone block engraved with a seven-branched menorah, the type of lampstand used in the Temple.
-This find led to the identification of the building as a synagogue.
+In the remains of one building, under a thin layer of soil, excavators found a stone block engraved with motifs including a seven-branched menorah, the type of lampstand used in the Temple.
+This significant find led to the identification of the building as a synagogue.